 6. Secure your WIFI

-Your WIFI network can act as an entry point for cybercriminals.
+Your WIFI network can act as an entry point for cyber-criminals.
 Therefore, you should take steps to help in securing your internet connection.
-First, restrict access to your employees and ensure your network is encrypted with your unapparelled password.
+First, restrict access to your employees and ensure your network is encrypted with your strong password.
 It is essential to hide your network, so the router does not broadcast the name of the network.
-For clients that will require access to WIFI, you can set up a guest account with different network security measures and passwords to help in preventing your clients from accessing your primary network.
+For clients that will require WIFI access, you can set up a guest account with different network security measures and passwords to help in preventing your clients from accessing your primary network.
 Remember, when your WIFI network is not encrypted, hidden, and secured, you are opening up your network to hackers who can access private information, company files, and online accounts.

 7. Upgrade all your Software Tools

 Your software tools are not designed to last forever!
 Worse even, outdated tools are also a security risk that most small businesses do not know.
 It is estimated that 1 in 3 data breaches are caused by unpatched software bugs that are often quite hard to detect.
 The best way to avoid this is to ensure you always use updated tools.
 Software vendors will usually release patches to fix vulnerabilities in previous versions.
 Try your best to keep your business safer by implementing the patches to get your systems safer.

 Mobile devices are another growing threat to network security, especially with the growth of Bring Your Own Device (BYOD).
 BYOD is a trend where businesses allow employees to use their personal devices for work.
 It has tons of advantages for you as an employer but there are network security risks.
 For example, the devices can be stolen leading to data loss.
 So, ensure you have the right BYOD policies to keep mobile devices in your workplace secure.
 Also, invest in mobile device management tools to help keep tabs on all mobile device inventory and security.
 Again, your employees are your weakest link, and you are better off educating them on the risks and mitigation strategies for mobile network security.